spsaucier/parenting-biblically/content/lessons/2016-07-06-introduction.md

 previous: parenting-contract
 ---

-Behold, children are a gift of the LORD, the fruit of the womb is a reward.
+> Behold, children are a gift of the LORD, the fruit of the womb is a reward.
 Like arrows in the hand of a warrior, so are the children of one's youth.
 How blessed is the man whose quiver is full of them.
 They will not be ashamed when they speak with their enemies in the gate.
-Ps 127:3-5 NASU
+> <cite>Ps 127:3-5 NASU</cite>

-Memory Verse:
+## Memory Verse:

-Matthew 6:33 – “But seek first the kingdom of God and his righteousness, and all these things will be added to you.”
+> “But seek first the kingdom of God and his righteousness, and all these things will be added to you.”
+> <cite>Matthew 6:33</cite>

-Thought for the Week:
+## Thought for the Week:

 Family is who you will be forced to live with the rest of your life.
 Try to be someone whom you would love to be around.

 > The family you come from isn't as important as the family you're going to have.
 > -	Ring Lardner

-Explanation of the Course:
+## Explanation of the Course:

 * Importance.
 Experience in China.
 Culture, children and parents of today.
 * 10 weeks.
 Take Biblical teachings and apply it to daily life.
 * Homework.
 Expect handouts, note taking.